janeyrinn/bookNook/README.md

 ![Color Swatch](read-me/color-swatch.png)
 The above color swatch shows a guideline for the color scheme of the site.

-Colors are brand colours that have been adopted for their strong visual contrast in an atempt to make all content as easily consumable and suitable for visually impared users as possible.
+Colors are brand colours that have been adopted for their strong visual contrast in an attempt to make all content as easily consumable and suitable for visually impared users as possible.

 ### Typography